Tasks

 fulfilledTerminal.
 The associated promise has settled and the task is complete.

 task.create creates the task directly in acquired state. promise.create with a resonate:target tag creates the task in pending state.
-The version field increments on every transition back to pending (release, resume, lease expiry); it does not change on pending → acquired.
+The version field increments only on the pending → acquired transition (task.acquire); it does not change on transitions back to pending (release, resume, lease expiry).

 All mutating task operations require the caller to present the current version.
 A version mismatch results in conflict (status 409) — the task has moved on without you, and the operation must be re-fetched and retried.